 Kruskal-Wallis chi-squared = 9, df = 9, p-value = 0.4373

-The p-value (> .05) means we cannot reject H₀: there is no significant difference in filled pause use between learners and native speakers in this (small, fictitious) sample.
+The p-value (> .05) means we cannot reject H₀: there is no significant difference in filled pause use between groups in this small, fictitious sample.

 Friedman Rank Sum Test

-The Friedman test is a non-parametric alternative to a two-way repeated measures ANOVA.
-It tests whether a numeric outcome differs across a grouping factor, while controlling for a blocking factor.
-It is appropriate when each combination of grouping and blocking factor occurs exactly once (a randomised block design).
+The Friedman test is a non-parametric alternative to a two-way repeated measures ANOVA, testing whether a numeric outcome differs across a grouping factor while controlling for a blocking factor.

 Example: Does the use of filled pauses vary by gender, controlling for age?